HomeFeaturesDownloadNewsletterManualsEducationOrderServices

 Finding Secondary Accompaniment Voices

-Based on elementary harmony rules, Pizzicato Professional suggests you attractive arrangements of your scores.
+Based on elementary harmony rules, Pizzicato suggests you arrangements of a score.
 Starting from a chord progression, you may here drag/drop musical elements and see them adapted to the existing chords.
 Pizzicato may suggest you one or more accompaniment voices and you can adapt them as you want, modify the rhythm, add instruments,...
 At any time you may display the original untouched score or the Pizzicato's arranged and suggested version.
-You keep the control and decide for yourself what best fits.
+You keep the control and decide for yourself what fits the best.
 More about this...

 Summary